Capital and How It's Used in Business and Economics

 Types of Business Capital

-In business, there are three types of capital.
+In business, there are three types of financial capital.
 The first is debt.
 Companies receive capital now that you pay back with interest.
 At first, many entrepreneurs borrow from family members or their credit cards.
 Once they have a track record, they can get bank loans and federal government assistance from the Small Business Administration.
 As these businesses continue to grow, they become large enough to issue individual bonds to investors.
 The advantage of debt is that owners don't have to share the profits.

 The disadvantage is that they must repay the loan even if the business fails.